modzy/hugging-face-raspberry-pi/README.md

 ## Run Model on Pi with Modzy Edge

-The above section includes instructions for making API calls directly to a running Docker container.
+The above section provides instructions for making API calls directly to a running Docker container.
 This section introduces an alternative that leverages [Modzy's](https://modzy.com) Edge capability to deploy, serve, and run models on remote devices.

 *Note: To follow along in this section, you must have access to a Modzy account.*